AkshayPatil4/CurrencyConverterApp/README.md

 Install dependencies.

+bash:
-bash:: npm install
+npm install
 Run the Angular application.

+bash:
-bash:: ng serve
+ng serve
 The Angular app will be available at http://localhost:4200.

 Accessing the Application